Cron Expression Builder

 What is a cron expression?

-A cron expression is a string of five or six fields separated by spaces that represents a schedule.
-The fields are: minute (0-59), hour (0-23), day of month (1-31), month (1-12), and day of week (0-7).
+A cron expression is a string of five (or six) space-separated fields that defines a recurring schedule.
+The standard five fields are: minute (0-59), hour (0-23), day of month (1-31), month (1-12), and day of week (0-7, where both 0 and 7 represent Sunday).
+Some systems like Quartz and Spring add a seconds field at the beginning for sub-minute precision.

 What does */5 * * * * mean?